sneezymud/sneezymud-docker/scripts/nginx/README.md

 # SneezyMUD Nginx Setup

-Automatically sets up HTTPS for your SneezyMUD server.
+Automatically sets up HTTPS for your SneezyMUD server and manages multiple domains.

 ## Do I Need This?